-In conclusion, major issues facing financial systems include inflation at multi-decade highs, continuing deterioration of the economic outlooks in many regions, and persistent geopolitical risks are the main challenges in the overall economic environment.
-Global markets are showing strains as investors have recently become more riskaverse amid heightened economic and policy uncertainty.
+In conclusion, major issues facing financial markets include inflation at multi-decade highs, continuing deterioration of the economic outlooks in many regions, and persistent geopolitical risks in the overall economic environment.
+Global markets are showing strains as investors have recently become more risk-averse amid heightened economic and policy uncertainty.
 Financial asset prices have fallen as monetary policy has tightened, the economic outlook has deteriorated, recession fears have grown, borrowing in hard currency has become more expensive, and stress in some nonbank financial institutions has accelerated.
 Bond yields are rising broadly across credit ratings, with borrowing costs for many countries and companies already rising to the highest levels in a decade or more.
-However, by focusing on economies that are most likely to first recover from this global difficult period, it will also be an opportunity for Phoenician by setting our investment strategies right, as we did in the past.
+However, by focusing on economies that are most likely to quickly recover from this global difficult period, it will also be an opportunity for Phoenician to set our investment priorities right, as we did in the past.